faxpillow/-155/README.md

 CLV

-If you use this, please attribute credit to Faxpillow under the GNU Public License.  ㅓㅁㅡ먀
+If you use this, please attribute credit to Faxpillow under the GNU Public License.  ㅓㅁ-먀